 Clayton T. Hasbrook

-Clayton practices in the area of general litigation, with an emphasis on personal injury law.
-In 2005 Clayton graduated cum laude from the University of Oklahoma with a Bachelor of Business Administration degree in Economics.
+Clayton practices in general litigation, with an emphasis on personal injury law.
+In 2005, Clayton graduated cum laude from the University of Oklahoma with a Bachelor of Business Administration degree in Economics.
 While at OU, he served as the academics chair, treasurer, and president of his fraternity and as treasurer for the University of Oklahoma Young Democrats.

 Focuses his practice on civil litigation.
-His primary emphasis is in the areas of personal injury, insurance law, and employment law.
+His primary emphasis is in the areas of personal injury and insurance law.

 Articles/Publications/Media: